ke1vinaguilar/Azure-Cloud-Detection-Lab/README.md

 <img src="https://i.imgur.com/MBGpYNe.png" height="80%" width="80%" alt="Azure Cloud Detection Lab Steps"/>
 <br />
 <br />
-If you go back to “Networking” under “Settings” you’ll see that a new has been created which implements that only traffic from the PC’s IP address is allowed: <br />
+If you go back to “Networking” under “Settings” you’ll see that a new rule has been created which implements that only traffic from the PC’s IP address is allowed: <br />
 <img src="https://i.imgur.com/ATXttiz.png" height="80%" width="80%" alt="Azure Cloud Detection Lab Steps"/>
 <br />
 <br />